Waukesha South High School: Extra-curricular activities

 Waukesha South is one of three schools whose students participate in CORE 2062, a FIRST Robotics Competition team.
 The team won the Rookie All Star Award in 2007, the Wisconsin Regional (Milwaukee) in 2008, and the 10,000 Lakes Regional (Minneapolis) in 2010.
 In 2008, they also won the World Safety Award, the Wisconsin Regional Safety Award, the St. Louis Safety Award, the Entrepreneurship Award, the Website Award, in 2009 they won two Safety Awards, two Quality Awards, and an Animation Award.
 In 2015 CORE 2062 won regionals twice and made it to the FIRST World Championship in St. Louis.
 In 2019 they won the Chairman's Award, the most prestigious award in FIRST Robotics Competition and attended the world championships in Detroit.

-Waukesha South's mock trial team won the state championship in 2021 and placed 13th at the National High School Mock Trial Tournament.

 The Blackshirt Student Newspaper, or The Blackshirt, is an online student-run school newspaper.
 Founded in 2017 by a couple of students, the student-run publication has gone on to complete interviews with Olympic Athlete Whitney Ashley and Max Temkin, a Forbes 30 Under 30 alumn & cofounder of the popular card game Cards Against Humanity.

+Waukesha South also produces The Blackshirt Briefing, a student-run news and entertainment program shown periodically in homeroom classes and published on YouTube.
+The broadcast provides school-related announcements, sports updates, coverage of clubs and student activities, and occasionally features short comedic skits.

 The Academic Decathlon team took 3rd place in state competition in 2011 and was 1st among Division 1 schools.

 Waukesha South's novice debate team placed seventh at state in 2010 and one of its members, Sam Foat, won Top Negative Speaker.
 South also had a Lincoln-Douglas debater qualify individually.
 The forensics team had all but one member qualify for state in 2011 and all achieved high honors.

 In September 2011 South restarted Key Club.
 It is an avid volunteer group throughout the community with about 50 members.
 They have helped out with many charity events throughout the community including Apple Harvest Festival, Waukesha Artful Bowls, Minooka Mash, and Salvation Army bell ringing.
 As the school year progresses Waukesha South Key Club plans on having many more volunteer projects ahead.

 Waukesha South also has a Mock Trial team, which advanced to the State competition in 2019 as the runner-up in their region.
 They placed third in their region in 2020, but no State competition was held that year due to the COVID-19 pandemic.
 In their virtual 2021 season, they had gone undefeated and advanced to the National Mock Trial Championship, where they placed 13th in the country.
 In the 2022 season, they placed 5th at State after coming 1st in their region.